halfwhole/personal-site/_posts/2020-07-21-fruit-flies-bloom-filters.md

 This might be less space-efficient in code, as floats may take say 32 or 64 times the space.
 But these continuous values serve an important purpose to fruit flies: they represent _how novel_ the odor is.
 When the odor is experienced, it bumps up its respective values in the Bloom filter, making it less novel;
-as time passes, these values slowly decay, and so odors 'become' more novel over time.
+as time passes, these values slowly decay, and so old odors 'become' more novel over time.

 Another difference would be that of locality-sensitive hashing: similar odors are hashed to similar locations, and hence share similar novelty values.
 This can be disadvantageous in a traditional Bloom filter as it can disrupt uniformity across the data structure.
-But for fruit flies, similar odors ought to be recognised similarly and given similar novelty values, so the use locality-sensitive hashing is appropriate.
+But for fruit flies, similar odors ought to be recognised similarly and given similar novelty values, so the use of locality-sensitive hashing is appropriate.

 These modifications allow for distance and time-sensitivity, making the fruit fly's version of the Bloom filter robust to noise (in terms of odor input) and giving it a recency effect.